Jean-Tshibangu-jtm/Mon-Projet-sur-Deep-Learning/README.md

-# 🧠 Deep Learning appliqué à la Cybersécurité pour la Détection d’Intrusion
+#  Deep Learning applied to Cybersecurity for the Network Intrusion Detection System

 ## 📌 Contexte